joshuamabina/dotfiles/readme.md

 - [x] Create install scripts for oh-my-zsh.
 - [x] Check syntax and linting using ALE Vim plugin.
 - [x] Check syntax and linting using ALE Vim plugin.
+- [ ] Use Git submodules to manage oh-my-zsh plugins.
 - [ ] Install fvm (Flutter Version Manager) and set up Flutter projects to use it.
 - [ ] Create install scripts for [phpMyAdmin (using Docker)](https://docs.phpmyadmin.net/en/latest/setup.html#installing-using-docker)
 - [ ] Set up a sandbox environment (e.g., VirtualBox VM) for building/testing dotfiles.